abhishekwazal/Blog-Website/README.md

 # Features

-User Authentication: Users can register, log in, and log out securely using bcrypt for password hashing and JWT (JSON Web Tokens) for authentication.
+User Authentication: Users can register, log in, and log out securely using bcrypt for password hashing for authentication.

 Blog Posts: Users can create, edit, and delete their blog posts.
 They can also view posts created by other users.